ChoiceTrade minimum deposit amount

 Unfortunately, ChoiceTrade supports only one currency, which is USD.
 This means that if you send your minimum deposit in a currency other than this, ChoiceTrade will convert it and charge a currency conversion fee.
 This is not an issue for you if you would deposit in USD anyway, but it's not ideal if you use any other currency.

 A convenient way to save on the currency conversion fee can be to open a multi-currency bank account.
-Revolut or Transferwise both offer digital bank accounts in USD.
-The account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.
+At digital banks the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.

 ChoiceTrade minimum deposit